Manifesto

 2. In Monte Carlo we trust.
 Studying equations which converge as “n” goes to infinity can provide great theoretical insight.
 If you want to know how things work, or might work, in the real world of complicated models and limited trials, you need to run an experiment.
 Monte Carlo simulations, being the purest of all possible experiments, are often the best map we have between theory and reality.

-7. Look closely enough, and everything has a distribution.
+9. Look closely enough, and everything has a distribution.
 View any data point with a strong enough microscope and it starts to look fuzzy.
 In math, 2 and 2 sum up to exactly 4.
 In the real world, there is always a margin of error.
 The true sample space can never be fully known or bounded or perfectly modeled as a sigma algebra.
 Real coins land on an their edges every once in a blue moon.
 Sometimes nothing happens.
 Sometimes, nothing happens.
+All categorization schemes break down at the margins, all empirical statements are built with words, defined by other words.
+Look closely enough at anything, and it starts to look fuzzy.

-8. It’s all about the evidence.
+10. It’s all about the evidence.
 Studies and experiments neither prove nor disprove assertions.
 Instead, they provide evidence for or against them.
 Sometimes the evidence is strong, other times it’s weak or mixed.
 How we evaluate new evidence — judging its absolute strength and integrating it with prior evidence and belief — is therefore the very foundation of all statistical work.
-Unfortunately, axiomatic attempts to establish the correct way to integrate new evidence have fallen out of favor or languished in obscurity (see Bruno di Finetti or Richard Royall).
+Unfortunately, radical attempts to establish the correct way to integrate new evidence have fallen out of favor or languished in obscurity (see Bruno di Finetti or Richard Royall or ET Jaynes).
 We are left only with the shadow of a debate, in the form of locked antlers between frequentests and Bayesians.